rossetti/KSLBook/docs/06-Chapter6.md

 This provides the modeler with access to the inner classes e.g. `Entity` that are inherited by the subclass for use in process modeling.

-The key inner class is `Entity`, which has a function `process()` that uses a builder to describe the entity's process in the form of a coroutine.
+The key inner class is `Entity,` which has a function `process()` that uses a builder to describe the entity's process in the form of a coroutine.
 An entity can have many processes described that it may follow based on different modeling logic.
 A process model facilitates the running of a sequence of processes that are stored in an entity's `processSequence` property.
 An entity can **experience only one process at a time**.
 After completing the process, the entity will try to use its sequence to run the next process (if available).
 Individual processes can be activated for specific entities.
 But, again, an entity instance may only be activated to experience 1 process at a time, even if it has many defined processes.
 The entity experiences processes *sequentially.*

 An `Entity` instance is something that can experience processes and as such may wait in queues. `Entity` is a subclass of `QObject.`  Thus, statistics can be automatically collected on entities if they experience waiting.
 The general approach to defining a process for an entity is to use the `process()` function to define a process that a subclass of Entity can follow.
 Entity instances may use resources, signals, hold queues, etc. as shared mutable state.
 Entities may follow a process sequence if defined.
 An entity can have many properties that define different processes that it might experience.
 The user can store the processes in data structures.
 In fact, there is a `processSequence` property for this purpose that defines a list of processes that the entity will follow.
 As previously mentioned, the `process()` function automatically adds each defined process (in the order of definition via the class body) to the `processSequence` property unless told not to do so as an optional argument to the `process()` function.
-The following code defines a process and assigns the function to the property `pharmacyProcess`.
-This property is of type `KSLProcess.` Because there were no arguments to the `process()` function, the process is automatically added to the list of processes for this entity found in the `processSequence` property.
+The following code defines a process and assigns the function to the property `pharmacyProcess.`  This property is of type `KSLProcess.` Because there were no arguments to the `process()` function, the process is automatically added to the list of processes for this entity found in the `processSequence` property.
 Each process can also be provided a string name via an argument of the `process()` function.

 ```kt
     private inner class Customer : Entity() {